pashford/ClusterBan/README.md

 Current status - Initial design

 This project is licensed under the terms of the original BSD 4-clause license.
+Please see the "LICENSE" file for details.